-- 7.26 This site of 4.14 ha includes the former Penwortham Mill and associated buildings previously occupied by Vernon Carus, the adjacent mill reservoir and greenfield land to the south west of the factory complex.
+7.30 This site of 24.0 ha includes the former Penwortham Mill and associated buildings previously occupied by Vernon Carus, the adjacent mill reservoir and greenfield land to the south west of the factory complex.
 Partial demolition of the existing buildings has taken place and those that remain are increasingly falling into further disrepair.
-The site forms part of housing allocation site(f), Land East of Leyland Road, Lostock Hall in the South Ribble Local Plan and is the subject of a current planning application for a mixed development of 368 dwellings and 4500sq metres of Class B1 commercial floorspace.
-It is proposed to retain the site's housing allocation as it is well located on the edge of the urban area and its redevelopment would result in significant environmental and visual improvements in the area, the creation of recreational access to the mill reservoir and footpath and cycleway connections to the proposed Central Park. - 7.27 The site will need to be developed in a comprehensive manner.
+The site forms part of housing allocation site (f), Land East of Leyland Road, Lostock Hall in the South Ribble Local Plan (2000) and is the subject of a current planning application for a mixed development of 368 dwellings and 4500 sq metres of Class B1 commercial floorspace, however the Council is aware that a revised planning application is to be submitted, which would increase the total number of dwellings to 475, meaning a reduction in commercial B1 floor space.
+It is proposed to retain the site's housing allocation as it is well located on the edge of the urban area and its redevelopment would result in significant environmental and visual improvements in the area, the creation of recreational access to the mill reservoir and footpath and cycleway connections to the proposed Central Park.

+7.31 The site will need to be developed in a comprehensive manner.
 The existing access to the site is from Factory Lane, but due to the presence of a restricted height railway bridge this access is not suitable to serve the development as a whole.
-Access will be from the Cross Borough Link Road, subject of Policy A1.
+Access will be from the Cross Borough Link Road, subject of Policy A2.
 The proposed development would be expected to provide or contribute towards the delivery of local infrastructure improvements in the Penwortham and Lostock Hall area.
-The development will include measures to secure the future of the sports club to the north of Factory Lane.
+The development will include the provision of open space to the north of Factory Lane.